codefresh-io/cap-docs.codefresh.io/_docs/pipelines/managing-pipelines.md

 toc: true
 ---

-Once a pipeline is created, and a workflow submitted when it is triggered, Codefresh continuously collects and displays real-time analytics on the pipeline and its workflows.
+Once a pipeline is created and triggered, Codefresh continuously collects and displays real-time analytics on the pipeline, and the workflows submitted.
-View global pipeline analytics through the Home page dashboard Monitor, analyze, and compare resource consumption for all pipelines or for a single pipeline
+Monitor, analyze, and compare resource consumption for all pipelines or for a single pipeline.
+The Home page dashboard displays global analytics for pipelines with active or completed workflows.

-The Delivery Pipelines page is a list view of all pipelines that you have created, including those without workflows.
-Frill down into a pipeline to see its workflows, and view workflow details to troubleshoot and manage individual workflows.
+In contrast, the Delivery Pipelines page shows a list view of all pipelines that you have created, including those without workflows.
+Here you can drill down into a pipeline to see its workflows, and view workflow details to troubleshoot and manage individual workflows.

-There are several ways to monitor and manage pipeliness:
+There are several ways to monitor and manage pipelines:

 * Monitor sensor and event-source errors in the Activity Log
 * Analyze global analytics for pipelines with active workflows